Vyral/base-template/_posts/2020-04-28-what-happens-to-homes-that-fall-out-of-escrow.md

 {% include youtube.html %}

-If your home sale or purchase has fallen out of escrow due to the coronavirus pandemic, there are plenty of ways to still get a deal done.
+<p style="text-align: center;"><em>If your home sale or purchase has fallen out of escrow due to the coronavirus pandemic, there are plenty of ways to still get a deal done.</em></p>

 If a home falls out of escrow due to the coronavirus pandemic, what happens next?
 At the end of March, we had six homes fall out of escrow in a 5-day span.
 One buyer lost their job, another couldn’t get financing, and others got cold feet.